cloud-barista/cb-tumblebug/docs/feature_guide/openstack-type-csp-support.md

 make init        # Reload assets and register credentials
 ```

-The new CSP will appear in the connection list and be available for VM provisioning.
+The new CSP will appear in the connection list and be available for Node provisioning.
 The map UI will automatically display the OpenStack icon for it.

 ## Reference